 Solution: text friends where you are going.
 Or ask the people at the reception what they think of certain places.

 You have short friendships (and relationships)

-On those solo-trips, you will make new friends.
+On those solo trips, you will make new friends.
 However, it’s sometimes a friendship for a day, a couple of days, or only a week.
 And that’s perfectly fine.
-It’s just something that sometimes can become an issue because you don’t have those running jokes that run for a while or more in-depth conversation with someone that knows you.
+It’s just something that sometimes can become an issue because you don’t have those running jokes that run for a while or a more in-depth conversation with someone that knows you.

 Solution: Call and text your friends regularly.
 Or try to open up more easily to people if you are extroverted like that.

 Some activities are cheaper to do in a group.
 Sometimes it’s possible to join a group as a solo person, but that’s not always the case.
 Sometimes you need to be with a (small) group even to do an experience.
 For example, you won’t get a helicopter ride for just yourself.

 Solution: be active in (Facebook-)groups for solo travelers.
 Often there are ways to connect with people in the same area to do activities together.

 Doing new activities and seeing new places is a lot of fun.
 Often it’s even more fun if you can do all that with someone you like.
 When going alone, it’s lovely and possible to enjoy it by yourself.
 Sometimes you will feel a bit lonely and would like to share experiences with friends.

 Solution: Bring your new friends or just realize it’s wonderful to enjoy these things by yourself too.